mr4tt/csmic/content/misc/internship_lessons.md

 3. **talk to people! set up coffee chats with anyone doing anything you find interesting**
     - your manager / team members will help you find people to talk to if you aren't sure who, given a topic / area you want chat about
     - come with a list of questions you want to talk about; here's [my list](https://docs.google.com/spreadsheets/d/1WzSHwv_hTlsfgAC48OTBDUfOw5NFwRwygPLtYjf2DY4/){: .blue-link} for coffee chats
-    - similarly, if you hear about interesting during stand up, you can just set up a quick meeting with your team member and have them run through it with you
+    - similarly, if you hear about interesting projects during stand up, you can set up a quick meeting with your team member and have them run through it with you

 4. **have nice commits, code, and readme**
     - people are looking at them and judging you based on it because these are the main things you are there to create